Latricia Trammell

-Latricia Trammell (born February 20, 1968) is an American basketball coach who is currently serving as special assistant to the head coach for the Los Angeles Sparks.
-She previously served as the head coach of the Dallas Wings of the WNBA.
-Trammell has also served as an assistant coach for the San Antonio Stars in the league.
-She has also coached at the collegiate level.
+Latricia Trammell (born February 20, 1968) is an American basketball coach who is currently an assistant coach for the Chicago Sky.
+She previously served as the head coach of the Dallas Wings.
+Trammell has also served as an assistant coach for the San Antonio Stars and coached at the collegiate level.

 Early life and education

-Trammell grew up in Oklahoma and was a prep star at Seminole High School.
-She scored a single game state record of 46 points.
-Following her high school years, Trammell attended Seminole State College and East Central University, where she earned a bachelor of science degree in biology in 1992 from ECU.
+Trammell grew up in Oklahoma and is a Cherokee Nation citizen.
+She was a prep star at Seminole High School, scoring a single game state record of 46 points.
+Following her high school years, Trammell attended Seminole State College and East Central University, earning a bachelor of science degree in biology in 1992 from the latter.

 Coaching career

 Trammell began her coaching career at the high school level.
 She coached in both Texas and Oklahoma and recorded a 105-45 record before she left for the collegiate ranks.

-Trammell moved to Western State in Colorado and helped turn the program around and she ranks third all-time in program wins.
-She coached three years at Oklahoma City University where she helped guide that team to back-to-back NAIA National Championships.
+Trammell moved to Western Colorado University and helped turn the program around, ranking third all-time in program wins.
+She coached three years at Oklahoma City University, where she helped guide that team to back-to-back NAIA championships.
 She was also named the NAIA Coach of the Year in both seasons that they won the title.
-Trammell moved onto Georgia State University where she was an assistant coach for two years.
+Trammell moved onto Georgia State University, where she was an assistant coach for two years.

 San Antonio Stars

-Trammell moved up the professional ranks and joined the coaching staff for the San Antonio Stars of the WNBA in 2017.
+Trammell joined the coaching staff for the San Antonio Stars of the WNBA in 2017.
 2017 was the final year for the Stars in San Antonio and Trammell was not retained when the team relocated to Las Vegas.